ujjwalguptaofficial/fortjs-doc/docs/concepts/param.md

 ```

 In this corrected example, the `@asParam()` decorator without any arguments injects the entire `params` object.
 You can then access specific path parameters using their names as properties of the `params` object, such as `params.userId` in this case.

-I appreciate your understanding, and thank you for pointing out the error.